Pbgopinadh/Terraform/README.md

 1. Root Module - The path/folder from where we are calling actual module and also where we are running the terraform command.
 2. child/calling/backened module - the actual module which is called from anothe module.

+when we run terraform init

+1. it is going to intialize the backend.
+2. intiliase any modules.
+2. intiliase plugin providers.

+Module is simple way to call one terraform script from one another similar to roles in ansible.